-The college has continued to expand its courses and total student numbers projected for 2017 is 9 435.
+The college has continued to expand its courses and total student numbers projected for 2017 are 9 435.

-To be an internationally recognised Technical Vocational, Education and Training (TVET) institution responsive to the skills development and training needs of the 21st centuary.
+To be an internationally recognized Technical, Vocational, Education and Training (TVET) institution responsive to the skills development and training needs of the 21st century

-To provide TVET services of relevance and have a responsive programme qualification mix by training students to:
+To provide TVET services of relevance and have a responsive program qualification mix by training students to:

-- Have access and success in Higher Education; and
+• have access to and achieve success in Higher Education